June 15

 Incorrupy Body

-Germaine wasn’t Beatified until May 7, 1854 – 210 years after her incorrupt body had been found.
-Her Canonization finally took place on 29 June 1867 by Pope Pius IX.
+Germaine wasn’t beatified until May 7, 1854 – 210 years after her incorrupt body had been found.
+Her Canonization finally took place on 29 June 29, 1867 by Pope Pius IX.
 Saint Germaine was forgotten, neglected and unloved for most of her life.
 Even after her death, it seemed that the Lord purposely kept her well-hidden.
 Most Catholics have never heard of her and that includes Religious and Priests.
 In our complex and fast-paced world, Germaine’s simplicity, charity and piety don’t seem to fit in anywhere.

-Beatified: May 7, 1864 by Pope Pius IX
+Beatified: May 7, 1864 by Pope Blessed Pius IX

-Canonized: June 29, 1867 by Pope Pius IX
+Canonized: June 29, 1867 by Pope Blessed Pius IX

 Feast Day: June 15